 Kitchen Style

-The midcentury modern inspired kitchen uses a blend of colors, in the appliances or countertops.
+The Midcentury modern-inspired kitchen style blends colors in the appliances or countertops.
 The color combinations are the focus of the classic midcentury kitchen.
 Retro accessories add some personality to the room.

-Cabinets are often flat front and not ornate.
-A patterned floor, such as black and white checkerboard, adds a feeling of playfulness to the space.
+Cabinets are often flat-front and not ornate.
+A patterned floor, such as a black and white checkerboard, adds a feeling of playfulness to the space.
 Much of the kitchen is white, with splashes of color.
 Shades of green, such as apple green, are often seen in this type of kitchen.
 It might also have a nod to glam with chrome finishes.
-While the kitchen has modern conveniences, it also has a throwback retro flair.
+While the kitchen has modern conveniences, it has a throwback retro flair.

 Kitchen Style

-The color scheme of this kitchen is white, pink, or gray.
-There may be old knickknacks that are found at a garage sale on display.
-Lighting might be in the form of a chandelier.
+This kitchen’s color scheme is white, pink, or gray.
+Old knickknacks found at a garage sale may be displayed, and lighting might be a chandelier.

 Southwestern: Warm and Artistic